Kentico/xperience-by-kentico-siteimprove/README.md

 ## Getting Started
 ### Prerequisites

-* Xperience by Kentico >= 26.5.0
+* Xperience by Kentico >= 26.0.0

 ### Installation

-1. Add project reference or NuGet from provided file (NuGet only for Xperience by Kentico 26.5.0)
+1. Add project reference

 ## Setup of CMS Plugin
 By following the steps below, the integration setups automatically on the first startup.